 The Excel F.INV.RT function calculates the inverse of the (right-tailed) F Probability Distribution for a specified probability.

-The format of the function is:
+The syntax of the F.Inv.Rt function is:

-|probability||-||The probability (between 0 and 1) at which to evaluate the inverse F Probability Distribution|
+|probability||-||The probability (between 0 and 1) at which to evaluate the inverse F Probability Distribution.|

-|deg_freedom1||-||An integer specifying the numerator degrees of freedom|
+|deg_freedom1||-||An integer specifying the numerator degrees of freedom.|

-|deg_freedom2||-||An integer specifying the denominator degrees of freedom|
+|deg_freedom2||-||An integer specifying the denominator degrees of freedom.|

-Note that, if either deg_freedom1 or deg_freedom2 are decimal numbers, these are truncated to integers by Excel.
+If either deg_freedom1 or deg_freedom2 are decimal numbers, these are truncated to integers by Excel.

-The chart on the right shows the inverse of the right-tailed F Probability Distribution with the numerator degrees of freedom equal to 1 and the denominator degrees of freedom equal to 2.
+The above chart on the right shows the inverse of the right-tailed F Probability Distribution with the numerator degrees of freedom equal to 1 and the denominator degrees of freedom equal to 2.